PennBBL/antspriors/README.md

 2. Future directions: Set home directory in Dockerfile.
 Make sure number of ITK_GLOBAL_DEFAULT_NUMBER_OF_THREADS is working in Docker and Singularity.
-Set the PEXEC flag for `antsMultivariateTemplateConstruction2` based on the number of SSTs supplied (Currently manually assuming 8).
+Set the PEXEC flag for `antsMultivariateTemplateConstruction2` based on the number of SSTs supplied (currently manually assuming 8).